Aaronontheweb/node-bootcamp/sessions/hour1/javascript-primer/readme.md

     text = myArray['wow'];
 ```

-- for .. in works for arrays, too
+- "for .. in" works for arrays, too

 ```JavaScript
     var x = [2, 7, "foo"];